vuejs/apollo/packages/docs/src/api/use-mutation.md

     - `ignore`

   - `fetchPolicy`: Specifies the `FetchPolicy` to be used for this mutation.
-    - `cache-first` (default): return result from cache.
-Only fetch from network if cached result is not available.
-    - `cache-and-network`: return result from cache first (if it exists), then return network result once it's available.
-    - `cache-only`: return result from cache if available, fail otherwise.
     - `network-only`: return result from network, fail if network call doesn't succeed, save to cache.
     - `no-cache`: return result from network, fail if network call doesn't succeed, don't save to cache.